"Clear the Streets for the Brown Battalions!"

 them, they have gathered 2.40 marks to buy the necessary equipment.

-A "Brown House" [Nazi Party
+A “Brown House” [Nazi

-headquarters] has been built with cloth and sticks
+Party headquarters] has been built with cloth

+everything themselves.
 The happy owner of a drum is the leader.
-They practice hard, and

-succeed.
+They practice hard, and succeed.
 They study the songs.
-Things often get lively, for example
+Things

-It is then searched, and the communists taken off to a concentration
+of old trash cans, is stormed.
+It is then searched, and the communists

-camp.
-The littlest S.A. man is so eager that he is often in the
+taken off to a concentration camp.
+The littlest S.A. man is so

-courtyard early in the morning to call his comrades together.
-He
+eager that he is often in the courtyard early in the morning to

-is thought to be very brave.
-His improvised brown shirt is a little
+call his comrades together.
+He is thought to be very brave.
+His

-tight around the neck.
-He can hardly breathe when the collar is
+hardly breathe when the collar is buttoned.
+When a grown-up expressed

-buttoned.
-When a grown-up expressed concern, he proudly answered:
+concern, he proudly answered:

 "An S.A. man has to be able to put up with that!"
 With